 Acquired in-process research and development (IPR&D) are intangible assets initially recognized at fair value and classified as indefinite-lived assets until the successful completion or abandonment of the associated research and development efforts.
 During the development period, these assets will not be amortized as charges to earnings; instead these assets will be tested for impairment on an annual basis or more frequently if impairment indicators are identified.

-Amortization expense related to acquired technology, including completed IPR&D, totaled \$10.6 million, \$7.9 million and \$3.8 million during the fiscal years 2015, 2014 and 2013, respectively, and is charged to cost of product revenues.
+Amortization expense related to acquired technology totaled \$10.6 million, \$10.6 million and \$7.9 million during the fiscal years 2016, 2015 and 2014, respectively, and is charged to cost of product revenues.